 We do not allow for outside food or drink.

 The new owners of Suds-n-Cinema want to create an inviting place for locals and visitors to our area.
-We aren’t a large corporation trying to milk every dollar out of our customers - instead, we’re a group of friends that wanted to start a business that would bring some fun back to downtown F-dub.
+We aren’t a large corporation.
+Instead, we’re a group of friends that wanted to start a business that would bring some fun back to downtown F-dub.

 The team consists of Steve Caldarelli, Rodney and Julie Walker, Tony Giordano, and Matt Robinson.
 We are all familiar with the theater and the area.
 Most of us were born and raised in Fort Walton Beach.
 In fact, Steve is the newest transplant -- he moved to the Emerald Coast in 1984.